 Blog post by Whitney Harmel

-Whitney Harmel is the Director of Strategic Partnerships at the Maryland Chamber of Commerce.
+Whitney Harmel is the Vice President of Membership at the Maryland Chamber of Commerce.
 Through her career history and past role as chair of the Emerging Leaders United Council, she has over a decade of sales, leadership, and relationship-building experience.

 For more information, check out this video where I walked through the details of the teacher extern program in a conference call: